yougotthisconf/yougotthis.io/content/events/winter-2022/index.md

   title="Atomic Notes: A 'Modern' Approach To Notetaking" start="2022-12-15T18:45:00Z" :speakers='[people["ben-hong"]]'
   description="Ever take the time to write a detailed note, only to misplace it later on?
 Or how about investing hours into a note-taking system only to realize that while it worked really well at first, it didn't scale when it came to what you needed in reality.
-We'll talk about what is broken about traditional note-taking methodologies and software, and look forward to what's possible with the new tools and methodologies">
+We'll talk about what is broken about traditional note-taking methodologies and software, and look forward to what's possible with the new tools and methodologies.">
 </event-session>

 <!-- SPONSOR: Remote -->